Mayoralty of Bernie Sanders: Approval

 In 1983, a poll conducted with 400 respondents reported that 62% approved of Sanders' mayoralty while 21% disapproved and 17% were undecided.
 Sanders had an approval rating of 70% among voters below the age of 35 while having a 51% approval rating among voters above the age of 36.
-Sanders had an disapproval rating of 11% among voters below the age of 35 while having a 36% disapproval rating among voters above the age of 36.
-Sanders' highest approval rating came from voters younger than 35 who made less than $30,000 per year while his highest disapproval rating came from voters above the age of 36 and who made more than $30,000.
-Ideologically 5% of voters considered Sanders a conservative while over 70% considered Sanders as most liberal.
+Sanders had a disapproval rating of 11% among voters below the age of 35, and had a 36% disapproval rating among voters above the age of 36.
+Regarding income, Sanders' approval rating was highest among voters who made less than $30,000 ($91,300 in 2023) per year.
+However, the group making more than $30,000 only had 3-5% less approve versus other brackets, and he still held a 65% approval rating among them.
+Ideologically, 5% of voters considered Sanders a conservative, and 70% considered Sanders a liberal.

 In 1984, a poll conducted with 208 respondents and which had a 9% margin of error reported that 56.7% approved of Sanders while 26.9% disapproved and 16.3% were undecided.

 Another poll conducted in 1984, with 321 respondents showed Sanders with a 67% approval rating.
 Among party affiliation he had a 77% approval rating and 10% disapproval rating among Democrats, a 64% approval rating and 13% disapproval rating among independents, and a 58% approval rating and 24% disapproval rating among Republicans.
-Based on household income, people with $0 to $10,000 had a 68% approval rating and 8% disapproval rating of Sanders, people with $10,000 to $30,000 had a 70% approval rating and 17% disapproval rating of Sanders, and people with over $30,000 had a 65% approval rating and 19% disapproval rating of Sanders.
+Based on household income, people with $0 to $10,000 ($29,300 in 2023) had a 68% approval rating and 8% disapproval rating of Sanders, people with $10,000 to $30,000 ($87,900 in 2023) had a 70% approval rating and 17% disapproval rating of Sanders, and people with over $30,000 had a 65% approval rating and 19% disapproval rating of Sanders.

 Peter Diamondstone, the co-founder of the Liberty Union Party which Sanders had been a member of during the 1970s, criticized Sanders for his endorsement of Walter Mondale during the 1984 presidential election and referred to him as a Quisling.

 In 1987, Sanders was selected as one of the twenty best mayors in the United States by U.S. News & World Report alongside William H. Hudnut III of Indianapolis, Indiana; Jerry Abramson of Louisville, Kentucky; Raymond Flynn of Boston, Massachusetts; Richard Caliguiri of Pittsburgh, Pennsylvania; Richard Green of Rochester, New Hampshire; Steve Carlson of Jamestown, New York; George Voinovich of Cleveland, Ohio; George Latimer of St. Paul, Minnesota; Henry Maier of Milwaukee, Wisconsin; Coleman Young of Detroit, Michigan; Joseph P. Riley Jr. of Charleston, South Carolina; Richard Arrington Jr. of Birmingham, Alabama, Henry Cisneros of San Antonio, Texas, Raúl L. Martínez of Hialeah, Florida, Tom Bradley of Los Angeles, California, Terry Goddard of Phoenix, Arizona, Charles Royer of Seattle, Washington; Robert M. Isaac of Colorado Springs, Colorado; and Don Peoples of Butte, Montana.